The Left Shoulder Trap: Why Fretting Creates Tension (And How to Undo It in 3 Minutes)

 FAQ

-Q: How often should I do this shoulder reset?
+How often should I do the shoulder reset?

-Q: Can I do this if I have arthritis in my shoulder?
+Can I do this reset if my shoulder already hurts?

 Sources & Further Reading